Thinking about having a micro wedding? Or heading off to elope?

 My thoughts on Small Weddings and Elopements

-You get more quality time with each other
+You get to spend more quality time with each other…

 At a bigger wedding with guests constantly coming over to congratulate you and crow about how gorgeous you look – they’re not wrong – it’s easy for 5 hours to suddenly pass without you having seen your brand new husband/wife.
 It’s much harder for this to happen in a room of 20 or under (unless you’re actively avoiding them, but that’s a whole other blog post).
 When you have a small wedding, you can spend more if not all of your day together, soaking it in side by side.
 This is especially true for elopements, too, where you can just focus solely on each other with no other pulls on your time!